Yavanno/axiomatica-universalis/README.md

-Axiomatica Universalis
+Axiomatica Universalis ·
-Karlo Beyer & Claude (Anthropic) · Zürich 2026
+Karlo & Claude · Zürich 2026
 A formal theory of meaning grounded in four ontological axioms.
 The central result: β = D/(D+1) — the universal spectral fixed point of meaningful communication.
 > *Meaning arises in the gap — in the open space where a receiver can partially, but never fully, compress a signal.*
 > — Axiomatica Universalis, Thesis §1.2